arnodelorme/wp15/BIDScramble/README.md

 source venv/bin/activate
 ```

-You can then install the BIDScramble tools using git (with authentication for wp15) and pip.
+You can then install the BIDScramble tools using git and pip.

 ```console
 git clone https://github.com/SIESTA-eu/wp15.git     # Or download the code yourself